RobotComponents/RobotComponents-Documentation/docs/Parameters/Actions/Robot Target.md

 **Cast <u>from</u>** a **[Target]({{ site.baseurl }}{% link docs/Parameters/Actions/Target.md %}) parameter:** Constructs a {{page.title}} parameter from a generic Target parameter.
 This is only possible if the created Target parameter was constructed from a {{page.title}} parameter.

+**Cast <u>from</u>** a **Plane parameter:** Constructs a {{page.title}} parameter from a Plane parameter.
+This results a robot target with a position and orientation set from the given plane position and orientation.
+The axis configuration will be set to `0' and a default external joint position will be used.

 **Cast <u>to</u>** an **[Action]({{ site.baseurl }}{% link docs/Parameters/Actions/Action.md %}) parameter:** Cast to the generic [Action]({{ site.baseurl }}{% link docs/Parameters/Actions/Action.md %}) parameter.

 **Cast <u>to</u>** a **[Target]({{ site.baseurl }}{% link docs/Parameters/Actions/Target.md %}) parameter:** Cast to the generic [Target]({{ site.baseurl }}{% link docs/Parameters/Actions/Action.md %}) parameter.